Pulmonary Disease Among People Who Report Vaping

 Detailed Information on Investigation

 No one compound or ingredient has been identified in all patients.
 All patients have reported vaping in the weeks and months prior to illness.
-Products used by patients may contain THC, CBD, nicotine, flavors and other chemicals.
+Products used by patients may contain THC, CBD, nicotine, flavors, and other chemicals.
 THC is present in most of the samples tested by FDA to date.

 CDC has identified vitamin E acetate as a chemical of concern.
 Vitamin E acetate is used as an additive, most notably as a thickening agent in THC-containing e-cigarette, or vaping, products.
 While it appears that vitamin E acetate is associated with EVALI, evidence is not yet sufficient to rule out contribution of other chemicals of concern to EVALI.
 Many different substances and product sources are still under investigation, and it may be that there is more than one cause of this outbreak.
-The only way to assure that you are not at risk while the investigation continues is to refrain from use of all e-cigarette, or vaping, products.
+The only way to assure that you are not at risk while the investigation continues is to refrain from use of all e-cigarettes, or vaping, products.

 To report concerns about a tobacco or e-cigarette product, contact the Federal Food and Drug Administration through the FDA Safety Reporting Portal.